Anty45/Tweets-popularity/README.md

    * Start Zookeeper server
    * Start kafka server
-   * Start the script run.py in Kafka-Twitter-connect/run.py
+   * Start the script run.py in scripts/run.py
    * Open a new command-line.
-Navigate to Kafka-Twitter-connect.
+Navigate to scripts.
 And run "consummer.py" script

 Limitations :